twochemist/bolsa-scraper/README.md

-# Insider-Trading
+# Bolsa-Trading
-To track insider trading by scraping SEC website and Yahoo finance
+To track Bolsa-Trading by scraping SEC website and Yahoo finance

 -h, --help            show this help message and exit